MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/index.md

 ## Command domain

 The command domain focuses on preparing defense organizations for cloud adoption so that they can achieve their objectives.
-Here mission owners (1) identify goals and motivators, (2) define a roadmap to achieve those identified goals, and (3) involve the right people to develop, execute, and maintain the cloud solution.
+Here mission owners identify goals and motivators and define a roadmap to achieve those identified goals.
+They also involve the right people to develop, execute, and maintain the cloud solution.

 ## Platform domain